jartieda/gs_navsim/frontend/README.md

 - `backend/server.js`: WebSocket server for robot commands

 ## Usage
-1. Start the backend server: `node backend/server.js`
+1. Start the backend server: `cd backend && npm start` or `node backend/server.js`
-2. Open `frontend/index.html` in a browser
+2. Open your browser and go to: `http://localhost:3000`
 3. Load a `.ply` file and use arrow keys or socket commands to navigate
 4. Export images using the button

+**Note**: The frontend is now served directly from the backend server, no need to open HTML files separately.